-The field is set up in a painted grid of six parallel lines, each 150′ in length.
-There are painted hash mark every 10′ along each of the lines.
+The field was set up in a painted grid of six parallel lines, each 150′ in length.
+There were painted hash mark every 10′ along each of the lines.

-On one side of the field there are 30 painted ‘home circles’ in two long rows.
-The circles are even with the hash marks, so the centers of the circles are 10′ apart from each other.
-There are painted numbers inside each circle, from 1 to 30.
+On one side of the field there were 30 painted ‘home circles’ in two long rows.
+The circles were even with the hash marks, so the centers of the circles are 10′ apart from each other.
+There were painted numbers inside each circle, from 1 to 30.

 Arrival & Departure Protocol

-On the first day each player is assigned a Home Circle and told to return to the same (numbered) circle for future sessions.
-Players are asked to stay masked when arriving in the parking lot and going to their circle, and asked to be masked at the end of the session when going from the circle back to the parking lot.
-During the session the players do not need to wear masks (but some do anyway).
-Players are told to bring water, hand sanitizer, and appropriate clothing.
-We give water bottles to anyone who forgot water.
+On the first day each player was assigned a Home Circle and told to return to the same (numbered) circle for future sessions.
+Players were asked to stay masked when arriving in the parking lot and going to their circle, and asked to be masked at the end of the session when going from the circle back to the parking lot.
+During the session the players did not need to wear masks (but some did anyway).
+Players were told to bring water, hand sanitizer, and appropriate clothing.
+We gave water bottles to anyone who forgot water.